jmrossy/celo-web-wallet/FAQ.md

 ## Where are my keys stored?

-Your mnemonic, from which you keys are derived, is encrypted using your password and stored either in browser local storage for web or on disk for desktop.
+Your seed phrases, from which you keys are derived, are encrypted using your password and stored either in browser local storage for web or on disk for desktop.
 Your keys never leave your device.
 In other words, this wallet is a self-sovereign (non-custodial) wallet.

-- Mac: `~/Library/Application Support/celo-web-wallet`
+- Mac: `~/Library/Application Support/celo-web-wallet/accounts.json`
-- Linux: `~/.config/celo-web-wallet or $XDG_CONFIG_HOME/celo-web-wallet`
+- Linux: `~/.config/celo-web-wallet or $XDG_CONFIG_HOME/celo-web-wallet/accounts.json`
-- Windows: `C:\Users\{USERNAME}\AppData\Roaming\celo-web-wallet`
+- Windows: `C:\Users\{USERNAME}\AppData\Roaming\celo-web-wallet\accounts.json`

 ## Is Ledger supported?